ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Managed Installer | Enabled | Allow lists applications deployed using a managed installer such as Microsoft Endpoint Configuration Manager.
 Hypervisor-protected code integrity | Enabled | To align with the ACSC Windows 10 1909 hardening guidance.
 Application Control method | A combination of publisher certificate and path rules and will be used. | Controlled via Intune for cloud managed devices and Group policy for hybrid devices.
 Microsoft Block Rules | Configured | To align with the ACSC Windows 10 1909 hardening guidance.
+The latest Microsoft recommended block rules for [Windows 10](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules) and [Drivers](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-driver-block-rules) are available online at Microsoft website.
 Intelligent Security Graph connection | Disabled | The Intelligent Security Graph connection allows applications to be run if they are deemed as good and there is no explict block rule configured.

 ### Identity Providers